Murdo-C/captainmurdo.github.io/reading.md

 - The Upstarts by Brad Stone
 - Disney U by Doug Lipp
 - Guns Germs & Steel by Jared Diamond ⭐️
-- The Inside Story of Instagram by Sarah Frier
+- No Filter: The Inside Story of Instagram by Sarah Frier
-- No Filter by Sarah Frier
 - The Ride of a Lifetime by Bob Iger

 ---